iPhone Buying Guide (2026): Which Model & Storage to Get

 Should I get the latest model?

 It may sound counterintuitive, but it usually costs less in the long run to get the latest model.
 You can save $100 on a year-old iPhone or $200 on a two-year-old iPhone, but that just means your iPhone will need to be replaced a year or two sooner.
 Those discounts are too small to make financial sense, as a 6-year estimated lifespan on the latest model works out to $133 per year.
 Apple makes more money off of you if you take the small discount because you are back again sooner.
-Not to mention, the newer model has better battery life and new features such as a better camera and the ability to record in 3D.
+Not to mention, the newer model has better battery life, better camera, and new features like the ability to record in 3D or satellite messaging.
 And if you don’t like change, you have the added benefit of going extra years before getting a new phone.

 Years before obsolete if you buy now (estimated) 4 5 6